-Semester program webpages on MyElonGlobal give approximate start and end dates for the spring semester but check with an International Programs Advisor for more specific information about the semester program in which you are interested.
+Semester program webpages on MyElonGlobal give approximate start and end dates for the spring semester but check with the advisor for more specific information about the semester program in which you are interested.

 If I participate in a global engagement program during a fall semester, will I be able to be back on campus for Winter Term?